How-To

 Enabling airplane mode essentially cuts off all wireless connections to and from your device, which comes in handy when, as the name suggests, you’re on an airplane.

-You may also need to quickly cancel your connection if you suspect someone of wirelessly hacking your computer to steal your prized spaghetti sauce recipe.
+You may also need to quickly cancel your connection if you suspect someone wirelessly hacking your computer to steal your prized spaghetti sauce recipe.
 But that’s a less common situation.

 READ MORE: How to change your username in Windows 11